-Very similar to using steam, using a warm compress may help to relieve that blocked nose.
+Very similar to using steam, using a warm compress may help to unblock that nose.

 Soak a small flannel or towel in hot water, fold it up and rest it along your nasal bridge, upper cheeks and/or forehead (where your sinuses are).

-The heat from the compress may help to relieve the discomfort you might feel when your nose is stuffed up, and may also help to reduce the inflammation in your sinuses and nostrils.
+The heat from the compress may help to relieve the discomfort you might feel when your nose is blocked up, and may also help to reduce the inflammation in your sinuses and nostrils.

 A saline nasal spray may also help to loosen the mucous that’s blocking your nasal passages.
 If you’re not sure which spray to use, discuss your options with your local pharmacist.

 Have you found this information useful?
 If so you may enjoy the following: